Open-Attestation/documentation-website/docs/verify-section/issuance-identity.md

 Only domain name owners (and the registrar that they trust) have the authority to make changes to the records associated with that domain name.
 Thus, when a DNS record endorses a fact, it transitively asserts that the domain name owner believes this fact is true.

-In an OpenAttestation DNS-TXT identity proof, the OA framework records a document store address and the network (e.g. Ethereum mainnet) it is using.
+In an OpenAttestation DNS-TXT identity proof, the OA framework records a document store address and the network (e.g. Ethereum Mainnet) it is using.
 The OpenAttestation document declares the domain name for record searching and the document store Ethereum address.
 This forms a bi-directional trust assertion; if the Document's cryptographic proof is issued on that document store, it means the domain name owner has endorsed the issuance of this document.

 See a deeper technical discussion of this topic at [OpenAttestation's Decentralized Identity Proof using DNS-TXT Architecture Decision Record](https://github.com/Open-Attestation/adr/blob/master/decentralized_identity_proof_DNS-TXT.md).